superterrific/dana-byerly/src/articles/a11y-mayor.md

 Platform: WordPress
 Reviews Passed: 1 of 10

 Several of the review criteria was a mix of pass and fails, such as a single missing alt tag and one form with correct label usage and one without.
-Most of the other candidates sites were mostly usable with JavaScript, only missing a few elements, but Adams' site barely loaded and had layout issues.
+The other candidates sites were mostly usable with JavaScript, only missing a few elements, but Adams' site barely loaded and had layout issues.
 One positive example was the "Candidate fully invested" section had good color contrast against an image background.

 {% figure %}
 	<picture>